 Hydraulics/Rear Axle if clear, full as per manual.
 If milky, change and fill as per

 *Some of us buy “fallen flag” tractor brands, and in this I include Ford as a “fallen flag”.
-I have found my New Holland dealer's staff to be fairly disinterested in helping me with my 1968 2000.
+I have found my New Holland dealer's parts department very willing to help but the service department to be fairly disinterested in servicing my 1968 2000 (perhaps because it's not diesel).
 Also Ford specifications for fluids are now pretty meaningless. (some parts places such as Tractor Supply and NAPA sell “universal tractor fluid” and this is fine in the power steering, transmission, and hydraulics/rear axle).

 Brakes test as per manual and adjust as necessary.